-The cost of a bricklayer can range from $65 to $105 per hour.
+Expect to pay $65 to $105 per hour for hiring a bricklayer.
 Labour costs may vary depending on your location, the nature of bricklaying work and the experience level of the hired bricklayer.

 Here’s a list of indicative subcontractor rate for bricklayers.
 Prices do not include mortar.